Our focus on protein motion is creating new possibilities in drug discovery

 We believe that inhibition of SHP2 could be effective as a monotherapy in cancers with specific alterations and could block a common path that cancer cells exploit to avoid killing by other antitumor agents, thus overcoming or delaying the onset of resistance to those therapies.

 We are currently evaluating the safety and tolerability of RLY-1971 in a Phase 1 dose escalation study in patients with advanced or metastatic solid tumors.
-For more information on the trial, please click here.

 RLY-4008 is designed to be an oral, small molecule, selective inhibitor of FGFR2, a receptor tyrosine kinase that is frequently altered in certain cancers.

 FGFR2 is one of four members of the FGFR family, a set of closely related proteins with highly similar protein sequences and properties.
 Non-selective, pan-FGFR inhibitors produced by other companies have demonstrated clinical proof-of-concept in patients with intrahepatic cholangiocarcinoma bearing FGFR2 gene fusions.
-However, these existing FGFR therapies are constrained by hyperphosphatemia, a dose-limiting side effect caused by inhibition of FGFR1.
+However, these existing FGFR therapies are constrained by a dose-limiting side effects caused by inhibition of FGFR1.

 Current inhibitors of PI3Kα target the catalytic site of PI3Kα and are very challenging for many patients to tolerate given a vast array of toxicities caused by inhibition of wild-type PI3Kα and inhibition of other PI3K isoforms.